tadgy/bash-ini-parser/README.md

 * Keys are delimited from the values by an `=`, unless the `--bound` option is used.
-* If duplicate keys are defined in the same section, the latter definition takes presedence, unless the `--duplicates-merge`option is used.
+* If duplicate keys are defined in the same section, the latter definition takes precedence, unless the `--duplicates-merge`option is used.

 Values
 ------